Fairfield, Ohio: Geography

 According to the United States Census Bureau, the city has a total area of 21.06 sqmi, of which 20.94 sqmi is land and 0.12 sqmi is water.
 The Butler County line serves as Fairfield's southern corporate boundary with a small portion of the City extending into Hamilton County.
 This portion contains no population.
 The city is bounded on the north by the City of Hamilton and the eponymously named Fairfield Township; the east by West Chester and Fairfield townships; the south by the cities of Springdale and Forest Park as well as Springfield and Colerain townships; and on the west by Fairfield and Ross townships.

 The city is bisected by a major rail line and is served by several interstate, federal and state highways which provide for excellent access.
-This transportation infrastructure has contributed greatly to Fairfield's economic success.
+This transportation infrastructure has contributed to Fairfield's economic success.

 Most of Fairfield sits on top of the Great Miami Buried Valley Aquifer; one of the largest underground reservoirs in the Midwest.
 The aquifer provides a clean and safe source of drinking water for communities up and down the course of the Great Miami River.
 The cities of Fairfield, Hamilton and Cincinnati operate water production facilities within Fairfield corporate boundaries; all of which draw from the aquifer.